timbeiko/info-retrieval-reuters/README.md

 # info-retrieval-reuters

+## Questions
+1. How should we 'retrieve' documents?
+Should we just return the ID?
+The full body + title of the doc?
+The raw data?

 Objectives: Implement SPIMI.
 Implement rudimentary information retrieval using your SPIMI indexer.
 Test and analyze your system, discuss how your design decisions influence the results.